 2. Hiring Inexperienced IP Consulting Firm

 Monetizing IP assets is a complicated process and is not recommended to carry on your own unless you are an expert.
 It needs an in-depth understanding of the market and what buyers are looking for.
 Not only this, you should also know how to showcase your IP assets to get the right price.

 Should I target these small players or focus on that large company?
-Should I license it to my competitors? – If these questions are constantly confusing you then you’re not ready for IP monetization, as you don’t know whom you have to target for litigation or licensing.
+Should I license it to my competitors? – Are these kind of questions constantly confusing you?
+If yes, then you are probably in the right position to seek for expert assistance.

 You need a right partner or an expert IP consultancy firm that can help you do it right.
 Moreover, a right partner can help you get best ROI on your patents than you would have expected.